-The ability of the Company to continue as a going concern, fund exploration expenditures and provide funds for on-going general and administrative costs is anticipated to require further equity issues in 2011.
-The Company anticipates it will have continued success with future equity financings to funds its planned 2011 exploration activities and administrative expenses.
+The ability of the Company to continue as a going concern, fund exploration expenditures and provide funds for on-going general and administrative costs is anticipated to require further equity issues.
+The Company anticipates it will have continued success with future equity financings to fund its future exploration activities and administrative expenses.